fbrozovic/dotfiles/README.md

 ```

 #### vim
-Vundle needs to download the plugins listed in the vimrc:
+Vundle needs to download the plugins listed in the vimrc, and YouCompleteMe needs to be configured to enable code completion:
 ```
 vim +PluginInstall +qall
+cd ~/.vim/bundle/YouCompleteMe && ./install --clang-completer --system-libclang
 ```